-- Five young singer-songwriters will win a mentorship with Australian musician Jack Carty, including two Skype workshops and a two-day songwriting intensive in July in each finalist’s hometown.
+- A mentorship with Australian musician Jack Carty, including two Skype workshops and a two-day songwriting intensive in July in each finalist’s hometown.

 - At the end of each two-day workshop, a concert will be presented in the finalist’s home town to premiere the new material written by the young artist, alongside local school ensembles, plus Jack Carty will perform a set of his own fantastic songs.

 - To help the young songwriters continue to capture and share their music with the world, each finalist will also receive a RØDE NT-USB Microphone.

 - A huge opportunity to perform with Jack Carty at QPAC in Brisbane will also be awarded to two of the finalists.
 Queensland Music Festival will pay flight and accommodation costs for each performer and a guardian to travel to and from Brisbane in July for the performance.

 ABOUT JACK CARTY